cloudlinux/imunify360-documentation/docs/faq_and_known_issues/README.md

 ```
 </div>

-Where <span class="notranslate">`SERVER_IP`</span> is the server's IP address where Imunify360 is installed and where you want to check CAPTCHA.
+Where <span class="notranslate">`SERVER_IP`</span> is the server's IP address where Imunify360 is installed and where you want to check Anti-bot Challenge.

 Also, it is possible to use a domain name of a website which `DNS A` record is pointed to the server.
 In other words, which is located on the server, like [shown here](/webshield/#verification)